Skip to content

 Secure Zone (SEC)

-The combination of all LAN devices and Virtual Private Network devices, e.g. IPsec devices.
+The combination of all LAN devices and Virtual Private Network devices, e.g. IPsec and OpenVPN devices.

 Internet Zone (INT)